Alexadre4444/X4CustomFaction/README.md

 ## Presentation

-This project is an external tool that allows the creation of equipment for a custom faction accessible only to the player.
+This project is an external tool that allows the creation of equipment accessible only to the player.

 Currently, this project is limited to creating turrets using Egosoft assets.